Matthew-Burfield/matthewburfield.com/content/blog/git-reviews-on-the-commandline/index.md

 your `~/.bashrc` file and change the export to whichever branch you want.

 If you've followed along to here, congratulations!
-You now have a completely interactive code review with all the powerful editing capabilities on Vim!
+You now have a completely interactive code review with all the powerful editing capabilities of Vim!

-While reviewing files in Vim, any edits you make will automatically be re-diffed, so you'll be able to see any additional updates within the diff.
+While reviewing files in Vim, any edits you make will automatically be re-diffed, so you'll be able to see any additional updates within the diff on the fly.

 Now, if you have more than one file that you're diffing, you can simply move to the next tab to review the next diff.
 In Vim, simply type: